 Capital University Celebrates First Albert Schweitzer Fellow, Tracy Hoag

 see more news & events

-The Department of Education understands that a family's circumstances can change after filing their FAFSA and that these changes may affect a family's ability to pay educational costs.
+ED understands that a family's circumstances can change after filing their FAFSA and that these changes may affect a family's ability to pay educational costs.
 Financial aid administrators use "Professional Judgment" to evaluate a family's special circumstances on a case-by-case basis.
 Additional documentation is required to support any changes made to a student's financial aid eligibility.

 Get more information on special circumstances.

 Capital University is a private four-year undergraduate institution and graduate school located in the Columbus, Ohio, neighborhood of Bexley.
 Copyright © 2013 Capital University